OWASP/www-policy/testdoc/chapter-rules-of-procedure.md

 The following information should be provided in an application (should be Chapter Request Form) to start or restart an OWASP Chapter:
 * List of the people that are founding the chapter.
 Each founding member(s) must submit:
    * Statement regarding their professional background or resume, and
-   * Statement of why he or she wants to be an OWASP Leader.
+   * Statement of why they want to be an OWASP Leader.
 * Only geographical cities will be covered by new chapters.
 Chapter names should represent the immediate city or region that is being served.
 Chapter leader(s) must work or live in the immediate geographical area and no more than 50 miles from the city indicated on their application.
 * Acknowledgement that founding member(s) read, understands, and agrees to the terms of the Leader and Chapter Rules of Procedure.
 * While it is not mandatory, a good understanding of English will help with communication within the OWASP global community.